vegaprotocol/specs/user-interface/6001-SORD-submit_orders.md

 Market in auction:
 - Attempt Market order in Auction mode: should warn order is invalid
-- Attempt limit order GFN when market is normally Continuos, should warn
+- Attempt limit order GFN when market is normally Continuous, should warn